 EthoVision XT is at the base of many of our solutions.
 For tracking in 3D for example, ideal when tracking fish and you just need more detail on movement patterns than you can get in 2D.
 Of course this also works for insects.
 The basic idea is that you combine two tracks made with EthoVision XT in Track3D for 3D visualization and analysis.
 Sounds very simple, but of course you need careful calibration.
 How to achieve this, you ask?
-We'll explain at Neuroscience 2016 or educate yourself at www.noldus.com/track3D.
+Contact us for more in-depth explanation or educate yourself at www.noldus.com/track3D.

 EthoVision XT is also the ideal tool to track zebrafish behavior and movement.
 Adult tracking can take place in tanks or mazes, or track larvae in a controlled environment with DanioVision (also powered by EthoVision XT, of course).
 We recently added a number of add-ons for DanioVision, such as the Toplight Unit, Optogenetics Add-on, and the Tapping Device.
-Come see it in action at Neuroscience 2016.
+Come see it in action at the next neuroscience meeting.

 DanioVision offers a controlled environment for testing zebrafish larvae (and other small organisms).
 Investigating zebrafish embryo or larvae in more detail?
 Need to monitor tail coilings, heartbeat, blood flow, and morphology?
 Check out DanioScope.

 Accurately detecting differences in locomotor function is important for the assessment of many conditions that affect the central nervous system, peripheral nervous system, and the skeletal structures or muscles.
 We offer advanced tools for the assessment of gait, locomotion, and motor learning in mouse and rat models: CatWalk XT and ErasmusLadder.

 ErasmusLadder® is a fully automated system that tests and challenges motor performance and motor learning abilities in mice.
 It is thus ideally suited for the rapid screening for cerebellar phenotypes.